Nic30/pclass-vectorized/README.md

 ![Layered B-trees](/doc/partition_srot_with_layered_b-tree.png)

 ### Debuging features

 * serialization of the classifier as a tree in dot format (`operator std::string()` on `BTreeImp`)
 * reverse conversion of the classifier back to rules `_BTreeToRules`

+### Packet classification algorithm design and problems addressed

+* Main datastructure of classifier: list of b-trees (`O(log n)` lookup/update time but weakness to rule replication, ideal field match order resolution problem in `NP`)

+* Rule replication workaround (the problem where an overlapping rule can exponentially increase memory consumption):

+  * Multiple classifiers used to separate overlapping rules as much as possible in cost of potentionally additional lookup time [0].

+* High dimmensionality tree construction method: Initial field match order for each tree which is incrementally improved with each rule added unless the tree grows to specified size.
+After this threshold the field match order is resolved only for fields not used by this tree [1].
+Tree shape resolving alg. based on dynamic-programming based interval sheduler.

+* Lookup speed improvements:

+  * memory access optimisations:

+     * tree node optimised to fit in cache lines, AVX2

+     * memory pool and index of object instead of pointers to minimise the memory used on pointers in tree-nodes

+     * on demand read of match fields because of tree structure

+     * path compression

+  * interval (the key of tree-node) format optimised for cache locality and AVX2

+[0] Kirill Kogan, Sergey Nikolenko, Ori Rottenstreich, William Culhane, and Patrick Eugster.
+2014.
+SAX-PAC (Scalable And eXpressive PAcket Classification).
+SIGCOMM Comput.
+Commun.
+Rev. 44, 4 (August 2014), 15-26.
+DOI: https://doi.org/10.1145/2740070.2626294

+[1] S. Yingchareonthawornchai, J. Daly, A. X. Liu and E. Torng, "A sorted partitioning approach to high-speed and fast-update OpenFlow classification," 2016 IEEE 24th International Conference on Network Protocols (ICNP), Singapore, 2016, pp. 1-10. doi: 10.1109/ICNP.2016.7784429